fugue/regula/README.md

 The second part is a Rego framework that:

--   Merges resource info from `planned_values` and `configuration` in the Terraform plan into a more conveniently accessible format.
--   Walks through the imported Terraform modules and merges them into a flat format.
+-   Merges resource info from `planned_values` and `configuration` in the Terraform plan into a more conveniently accessible format, and walks through the imported Terraform modules and merges them into a flat format.
 -   Looks for [rules](#regula-rules) and executes them.
 -   Generates a report with the results of all relevant rules and [control mappings](#compliance-controls-vs-rules).